Fiat 600e Review (2023-present)

 What is the Fiat 600e?

-Here, we’re focussing on the 600e with its pure electric powertrain, which will be the first version to reach dealerships.
-It gets a 54kWh lithium-ion battery with a usable capacity of 51kWh, for an official WLTP range of 254 miles in the cheaper Fiat 600e (RED), and 252 miles in the higher spec Fiat 600e La Prima.
+It gets a 54kWh lithium-ion battery with a usable capacity of 51kWh, for an official WLTP range of 252 miles.
 In terms of real-world driving range, we’d expect to see around 170-210 miles per charge in winter, while summer range will be more like 200-240 miles.

-• The Fiat 600e will charge at up to 100kW, which is good for a 100-mile top-up in around 20 minutes from a powerful enough rapid charger, or a 10-80% charge in around 35 minutes.
-It also gets 11kW AC charging, but you’ll need three-phase electrical system in your property to support an 11kW home charger, and most domestic residences in the UK have single phase, which can support 7kW at most.
-If you’re lucky enough to have access to an 11kW charger (more often found on commercial or industrial sites), the 600e will charge in around five hours.
-But for most electric car drivers in the UK, who’ll charge on their driveway at night, a full top-up will take under nine hours.
+• The Fiat 600e will DC rapid charge at up to 100kW, which is good for a 100-mile top-up in around 20 minutes from a powerful enough rapid charger, or a 10-80% charge in around 35 minutes.
+It also gets 11kW AC charging, but you’ll need a three-phase electrical system in your property to support an 11kW home charger, and most domestic residences in the UK have single-phase, which can support 7kW at most.
+If you’re lucky enough to have access to an 11kW charger (more often found on commercial or industrial sites), the 600e will charge in around six hours.
+But for most electric car drivers in the UK, who’ll charge on their driveway at night, a full top-up will take around nine hours.

 • Fiat announced in summer 2023 that it wouldn’t do grey cars any more: grey is much too boring for such a flamboyant, cheery Italian brand.
-But let’s not ignore the elephant-grey Fiat 600e in the room, here, which is painted in ‘Sand – ‘Earth of Italy.’
-A shade that looks distinctly, well, grey.
+But let’s not ignore the elephant-grey Fiat 600e in the room, here, which is painted in ‘Sand', a shade that looks distinctly, well, grey.
 Still, most of the available colours are bright oranges, reds, blues and greens, and they do look great.

 • Some rivals, such as MG, Kia and Hyundai, offer ‘vehicle to device’ charging with their electric vehicles, also known as ‘vehicle to load’.
-This means that you can use your car’s battery as a huge, portable charging device that you can plug your portable fridge, laptop, or any other electric device into.
+This means that you can use your car’s battery as a huge, portable power bank into which you can plug your portable fridge, laptop, or any other electric device.
 Great for when you’re camping, or for anyone who charges portable tools regularly.
 Sadly, Stellantis – the parent manufacturer that owns Fiat, Peugeot, Citroen, DS, Jeep and more – currently doesn’t have plans to introduce this technology.

-• If you want the best value: Stick with the Fiat 600e (RED), as it gets all the basic equipment most people will need and is good value for a family EV with such a decent range.
+• If you want the best value: Stick with the Fiat 600e (RED), as it gets all the basic equipment most people will need and is good value for a family EV with a decent range.
 However, it is really frustrating that you can’t even add a few choice options, such as heated seats.
-You’ll have to pay extra for any colour other than white, too.
-Not red, as you might assume given the overly grammatical (RED) trim name, which is actually in reference to a global aid charity run by Bono, and which is supported by Fiat.

 • If you want the best family car: Go for La Prima trim, as it gets a charging socket in the rear, the variable height boot floor and keyless entry – all useful features for a family car.
 The synthetic leather upholstery will be conveniently wipe-clean, too.

 • If you want the best looking: It’s got to be the Fiat 600e La Prima, with its 18-inch alloys, contrasting black ‘side skirts’ with chrome badging, privacy glass and more.
-Plus, you get Orange ‘Sun of Italy’ paint as standard, which is a bright, coral-orange colour that really stands out.
-The other colour options come in at £500 each.
+Plus, you get Sunset Orange paint as standard, which is a bright, coral-orange colour that really stands out.
+The other colour options come in at £650 each.

 Vicky Parrott